 \begin{corollary} Under Assumptions \ref{assump:F} and \ref{assump:m0}, the flow $(m_t)_{t \geq 0}$ solving \eqref{eq:birthdeath} satisfies

 for all $t \geq 0$, where $\kappa = \sigma^2 \bar{r} / 4 \bar{R}$. \end{corollary}

 The proofs of all the results formulated above are postponed to Section \ref{section:existence}.

 In Subsection \ref{section:GeneralPLI} we will explain how to deduce the Polyak-\L ojasiewicz inequality \eqref{eq:flatLojasiewicz2} for a general class of energy functions that satisfy a certain growth condition with respect to the KL-divergence.
-We will now formulate a lemma where we verify that growth condition for the energy function $V^{\sigma}$ given by \eqref{eq:Vsigma}.
+We will now formulate a lemma where we verify that growth condition for the energy function $V^{\sigma}$ that we used in this subsection (given by \eqref{eq:Vsigma}).

 \begin{lemma} For $V^{\sigma}$ given by \eqref{eq:Vsigma}, if $F$ is convex, then $V^{\sigma}$ satisfies the quadratic growth condition